Breed Information FAQ’s

 Are They 'Hypoallergenic'

-There is much reference on the internet that Giants are hypoallergenic, this however is not strictly true, whilst they may not cause an allergic reaction for some suffers, they do still have dander and saliva which are the most common allergens.
+No not necessarily, there is much reference on the internet that Giants are hypoallergenic, however this is not strictly true, whilst they may not cause an allergic reaction for some suffers, they do still have dander and saliva which are the most common allergens.
 For anyone with allergies it may be better to spend some time with the relatives of a prospective puppy to gauge the response beforehand.

 Are They Good With Children